 More to the point, Francis exposed the fact that “Darwin came to believe the value of fact finding lies solely in relation to the theory.”
 Darwin even advised colleagues that the collection of data should be guided by the theory.
 In a letter to J. Scott in 1865, Darwin wrote, “I would suggest to you the advantage … let the theory guide your observations.”

 Evolutionary biologist Stephen Gould, in his book Evolution and the Triumph, said that Darwin used a method of “inferring history from its results.”
 For Darwin, to explore and investigate without a theory is akin to walking aimlessly in a desert without a map.

 Subjectivity as well as analogies eventually emerged to replace science.
 According to Darwin, “all the organic beings which have ever lived on this Earth may be descended from … one primordial form.
 But this inference is chiefly grounded on analogy”−not on scientific evidence.

 Darwin was spot-on declaring that The Origin of Species was simply a logical deduction: “This whole volume is one long argument”−not a work of scientific investigation.
 Analogies are appropriate in philosophy, but analogies simply exist beyond the realm of science.

-Darwin was not alone in abandoning the scientific method.
+Darwin was joining the popular movement to abandon the scientific method.
 Thomas Huxley, Darwin’s “bulldog,” echoes the same sentiment.
 Huxley declared:

 “Those who refuse to go beyond fact rarely get as far as fact; and anyone who has studied the history of science knows that almost every great step therein has been made by the ‘anticipation of nature,’ that is, by the invention of hypothesis which, though verifiable, often had very little foundation to start with; and not infrequently, in spite of a long career of usefulness, turned out to be wholly erroneous in the long run.”